Elliptic curves with common torsion $x$-coordinates and hyperelliptic torsion packets: Introduction

 \subsection{Acknowledgments}

 \strut

 The first named author would like to thank Laura DeMarco for her valuable comments to the first version of this article.
 The authors would like to thank Yuri Bilu for connecting us with each other.
+The authors would also like to thank the anonymous referees for their helpful feedback.